ak2yny/MUA-Mod-Converter/README.md

 Mod converter to convert mods from MarvelMods for MUA 2006 PC to other platforms.
 Based on [Raven-Formats scripts](https://github.com/EthanReed517/Marvel-Mods-Batch-Scripts/blob/main/Raven-Formats%20Scripts/(RF)AIO.bat), but outdated.
+Currently supports conversion to Steam, PS3, PS2 and PSP.

 For those who like to add their insight to MUA console modding, PS4 and X1 sound formats or other workflows.